Mickey Mouse universe: Family relations

-Mickey Mouse family
+Mickey Mouse's family

 Felicity Fieldmouse

 Felicity Fieldmouse (née Mouse) is Mickey's older sister and the mother of Mickey's twin nephews Morty and Ferdie.
 The character first appeared in Morty and Ferdie's 1932 comics debut: there, she looks old and is not stated to be Mickey's sister.
 Indeed, Mickey calls her "Mrs. Fieldmouse" as if she were an unrelated acquaintance, implying that Morty and Ferdie call Mickey "uncle" as a form of courtesy.
 Danish editor Egmont Publishing used the character again in seven stories published between 2000 and 2008, reimagining some aspects while refraining from declaring the old and the new character the same one.
 This new incarnation looks younger and is identified as Mickey's sister.
 She is now named Felicity, a name that was kept in the American localization of these Danish stories.
 In Egmont production notes her husband is named Frank Fieldmouse, though the character has never appeared in a story.